bastienjalbert/aptr/README.md

     user$ java -jar APTR-0.1.jar -d /path/to/robot/workspace

-*Run all tests from a directory (workspace) and ensuring to have last custom pabot version*
+*Run all tests from a directory (workspace) and ensuring to have last custom pabot version and add verbose output *

-    user$ java -jar APTR-0.1.jar -d /path/to/robot/workspace --forceupdate
+    user$ java -jar APTR-0.1.jar -d /path/to/robot/workspace --forceupdate -v

 ## Jenkins, and configuration

+Considering a workspace like this

+    Android
+    ├── TestFileSuite1.robot
+    ├── TestFileSuite2.robot
+    ├── ....................
+    ├── runner
+    │   ├── devices_conf
+    │   │   ├── device1.dat
+    │   │   ├── .........
+    │   │   └── nexus.dat
+    │   └── output

+You have to configure jenkins like this :

 ![Basic jenkins configuration](https://i.imgur.com/TXoNSgH.png)